lixogram/php-project/readme.md

 # Simple PHP Website

-This project is the base website for the One Piece Porject by @lixogram.
+This project is the base website for the One Piece Project by @lixogram.

 This project is